API Security 101: Understanding the Basics

 Common API Security Vulnerabilities

 API security risks can pose a significant threat to sensitive data transmitted via endpoints.
-Injection attacks, broken authentication and authorization mechanisms, insufficient logging and monitoring, insecure data storage, and DoS attacks are some common vulnerabilities that attackers can exploit.
+Injection attacks, broken authentication and authorization mechanisms, authorization flaws like incorrectly configured object level authorization policies, insufficient logging and monitoring, insecure data storage, and DoS attacks are some common vulnerabilities that attackers can exploit.

 To prevent these risks, API endpoint encryption is crucial to encrypt data at the source and decrypt it only at the final destination.
-Additionally, regular API security testing and implementing access controls such as rate limiting or firewalls can help prevent unauthorized access to sensitive information.
-Proper documentation and education on best practices for secure APIs can also mitigate potential threats.
+Additionally, regular testing and implementing access controls such as rate limiting or firewalls can help prevent unauthorized access to sensitive information.
+Proper documentation and education on best practices for secure APIs, such as web api security, can also mitigate potential threats.

 OWASP API Security Top 10

 The OWASP (open web application security project) API Security Top 10 provides a list of the top ten most critical security risks to web APIs.
 These risks include injection attacks, broken authentication and authorization, security misconfiguration, insecure communication, insufficient logging and monitoring, poor implementation of access controls, external entity attacks, broken function-level authorization, insufficient data validation, and underprotected APIs.
-Addressing these risks can help prevent sensitive data breaches and unauthorized access.
-Proper API security measures like user authentication and authorization, encryption, throttling, rate limiting, implementing a network firewall, and a WAF can help secure your APIs.
+Addressing these risks, including the often overlooked business logic attacks, can help prevent sensitive data breaches and unauthorized access.
+Proper security measures like user authentication and authorization, encryption, throttling, rate limiting, implementing a network firewall, and a WAF can help secure your APIs from potential security issues.

 Injection Attacks in API Security

 Injection attacks often pose a severe threat to sensitive data transmitted through API calls.
 Hackers could implant malicious code or exploit bugs in server logic by tampering with API requests, resulting in data theft.
-To guard against such threats of injection attacks in APIs and web applications, it generally requires constant monitoring and regular testing for vulnerabilities.
+To guard against such threats of mass assignment and other injection attacks in APIs and web applications, it generally requires constant monitoring and regular testing for vulnerabilities.
 Such checks aid in ensuring robust authentication measures using techniques like validating and sanitizing user input through parameterized queries or prepared statements at the endpoint level.
+Additionally, it is important to regularly test for vulnerabilities related to operating system commands, as these can also be used in injection attacks by modifying object properties.

 Broken Authentication and Session Management in API Security